cferdinandi/adventure/content/adventures/escape-from-the-volcano.md

 {{<details summary="The Palace" blurb="At the end of the short hallway, players come to the entrance to the Volcano Palace.
 The room is massive.
 Way off in the distance, beyond a stone bridge spanning a wide river of lava, they spot Lorak the Sorcerer sitting on a throne of lava and bones.">}}

 <p class="margin-bottom-small">The rock and lava monsters can be absolutely devastating for smaller parties.
 In those situations, you may want to lower their stats.</p>
-- _Monsters & Traps_
+- _Creatures & Traps_
 	+ **Goblins.** A small band of goblin soldiers attacks the party with a mix of ranged and up-close attacks.
 	+ **Statue Golems.** One or two hideous statues that come to life and attack.
-	+ **Lava Monsters.** A lava monster oozes from the walls.
+	+ **Lava Creatures.** A lava monster oozes from the walls.
 On the far side of the bridge, more archers launch attacks.
 {{</details>}}

 {{<details summary="The Throne" blurb="As the party approaches the throne, the see the Zephyr Skiprock, the child, locked behind a gate built into the wall.
 A key hangs on the throne behind Lorak the Sorcerer." margin="true">}}
-- _Monsters & Traps_
+- _Creatures & Traps_
 	+ **Lorak the Sorcerer.** He's powerful, but also over-confident.
 - _Events_
 	+ If the party begins to win, Lorak casts a spell that causes the cavern to begin collapsing, and flees.
 The party must rescue Zephyr and escape before the whole mountain collapses.